 I wondered, “Good God, what is she trying to do to me?”
 I understood what she wanted.

-I was polite to her.
-When I once said, “I am reading an evolutionary psychology paper which explains why spinsters have bleeding-heart tendencies.
+Polite sarcasm wars however, continued.
+I would say, “I am reading an evolutionary psychology paper which explains why spinsters have bleeding-heart tendencies.
 It explains why men fall for compassionate women, and why women use it as a signaling mechanism.
 It is a costly signaling mechanism, nevertheless.
-So, women use it only when men are noticing–mostly when their mate value falls.”, she replied, hiding her shame, “You are making me laugh.”
+So, women use it only when men are noticing–mostly when their mate value falls.”, and she would reply, hiding her shame, “You are making me laugh.”

-I was shaken when an article of mine on central banking was given a title that completely misrepresented my position.
-When I asked the designers whether it could be changed, Mr. Brilliant said calmly from a corner, in his soft, sticky voice: “We had given it to the printer.”
+I was shaken when an article of mine on central banking was given a title which would completely misrepresent my position.
+When I asked the designers whether it can be changed, Mr. Brilliant said calmly from a corner, in his soft, sticky voice: “We have already given it to the printer.”

-It was only later I understood that he had decided to retaliate.
+It was only later I would know that he had decided to retaliate.

-In the next few months, I left the office at odd hours like 5 O’clock in the morning to come back after three hours, only to see my articles packed and gone.
-Initially, I believed that this was just an inevitable outcome of Mr. Brilliant’s terrible incompetence, and “lack of co-ordination”.
-I was not convinced that this was purposeful.
+In the next few months, I would leave the office at odd hours like 5 O’clock in the morning to be back in three hours, only to see my articles packed and gone.
+Initially, I believed that this was all just an inevitable outcome of Mr. Brilliant’s terrible incompetence, and “lack of co-ordination”.
+I was not fully convinced that all this was purposeful.

 Once the proof reader insisted that I capitalize the “s” in “state” (The political entity).
 In the last one decade of reading, I have never seen it capitalized in the middle of a sentence.
-I could not believe that a 51 year old proof reader (Rajaram Sukumar) did not know what the political concept “state” meant.
+How can a 51 year old proof reader (Rajaram Sukumar) not know what the political concept “state” means?
 Pathetic!
 I insisted that he substantiate his case, and he refused to listen.
 I had to change it myself.

 The next month, I noticed that a reference to the “inherent conflict between the poor and the greedy rich” was smuggled into an article of mine.
-I am amused whenever I hear someone argue that the wealthy are greedy, and still argue for redistribution of wealth.
+I am amused whenever I hear someone argue that the wealthy are greedy, and still call for a redistribution of their wealth.
 I can, of course, claim that I am a virgin because I am not interested in sex.
-But, does it make any sense if I still demand that women should be forced to share my bed?
+But, does it make any sense if I still demand that women should be coerced to share my bed?

-I went near Mr. Brilliant and said firmly, “I will never write a sentence like this.”
-Mr. Brilliant looked at me nervously.
+I went to Mr. Brilliant and said firmly, “I will never write a sentence like this.”
+Mr. Brilliant looked at me in a frightened manner.
 He was keen to know whether I had discussed it with the proof reader.
-Later, I understood why he was scared—because, it was written by Mr. Brilliant himself.
+Later, I understood why he was frightened—because, it was written by Mr. Brilliant himself.